iceicery/web_project_4/README.md

 ## Website: Around the U.S.

 ## Description
 This project is a website providing information of journey around the U.S. In this project, Flex and grid display are used for better layout and media query is used for diffent size displays.
-JavaScript is used to provided changes to the title and subtitle based on users' input.
+JavaScript is used to provided changes to the title, subtitle, add picture elements and validate the input by the users .BEM structures, OOP classes and javascript modules are used in this project.

 ## Technologies
 Project is created with: